Trump condemns 'racism, bigotry and white supremacy' after weekend of shootings

-President Trump is speaking from the White house after two mass shootings in Texas and Ohio rocked the country.
+Speaking at the White House on Monday, President Trump condemned racism and called for "real, bipartisan solutions" to gun reform after two mass shootings in Texas and Ohio rocked the nation.

-In El Paso, 20 people were killed and 26 injured when a gunman opened fire in a Walmart near a shopping center on Saturday.
-Less than 24 hours later, a gunman in Dayton killed 9, including his sister.
+In El Paso, 21 people were killed and 25 injured when a gunman opened fire in a Walmart near a shopping center on Saturday.
+Less than 24 hours later, a gunman in Dayton killed nine, including his sister.

+Trump called the shootings "evil attacks" that are crimes "against all humanity," saying that unity must replace hatred in society.

+"In one voice, our nation must condemn racism, bigotry and white supremacy," he said.

+The president announced that he had called on the FBI to provide any and all assistance in the investigations.
+He also condemned violent video games and social media for the gun violence, calling for reformed mental health laws to better identify individuals who may commit acts of violence.

+"Mental illness and hatred pulls the trigger, not the gun," he said.

-Trump claimed Monday he wants legislation providing "strong background checks" for gun users, but he provided no details and has reneged on previous promises to strengthen gun laws after mass shootings.
+Earlier, Trump tweeted that he wanted legislation providing "strong background checks" for gun users, but did not provide any details on background checks during the press conference.
+He has reneged on previous promises to strengthen gun laws after mass shootings, and there was no mention of gun reform legislation in his remarks on Monday.

+Instead, the president turned his attention to red flag laws that would allow law enforcement to detain individuals who may propose a threat to the community.
+He also said he was working closely with Attorney General William Barr to direct the Department of Justice to prosecute hate crimes and mass murder with the death penalty.

 The Democrat-led House has passed a gun control bill that includes fixes to the nation's firearm background check system, but it has languished in the Republican-controlled Senate.
 And Trump himself has reneged on previous pledges to strengthen gun laws.